shipwright-io/website/content/en/docs/api/buildstrategies.md

 The `buildkit` ClusterBuildStrategy currently locks the following parameters:

-- A `Dockerfile` name needs to be `Dockerfile`, this is currently not configurable.
+- A `Dockerfile` name must be `Dockerfile`.
+This is currently not configurable.
-- Exporter caches are enabled by default, this is currently not configurable.
+- Exporter caches are enabled by default.
+This is currently not configurable.
 - To allow running rootless, it requires both [AppArmor](https://kubernetes.io/docs/tutorials/clusters/apparmor/) as well as [SecComp](https://kubernetes.io/docs/tutorials/clusters/seccomp/) to be disabled using the `unconfined` profile.

 ### Usage in Clusters with Pod Security Standards

-The BuildKit strategy contains fields with regards to security settings.
-It therefore depends on the respective cluster setup and administrative configuration.
+The BuildKit strategy contains fields for security settings and therefore depends on the respective cluster setup and administrative configuration.
 These settings are:

-- Defining the `unconfined` profile for both AppArmor and seccomp as required by the underlying `rootlesskit`.
+- Defining the `unconfined` profile for both AppArmor and seccomp, as required by the underlying `rootlesskit`.
-- The `allowPrivilegeEscalation` settings is set to `true` to be able to use binaries that have the `setuid` bit set in order to run with "root" level privileges.
-In case of BuildKit, this is required by `rootlesskit` in order to set the user namespace mapping file `/proc/<pid>/uid_map`.
+- The `allowPrivilegeEscalation` setting is set to `true` to be able to use binaries that have the `setuid` bit set to run with "root" level privileges.
+In case of BuildKit, this is required by `rootlesskit` to set the user namespace mapping file `/proc/<pid>/uid_map`.
 - Use of non-root user with UID 1000/GID 1000 as the `runAsUser`.

 These settings have no effect in case Pod Security Standards are not used.